parth-io/Learn-CS-and-Coding/Linux and OSes/Learning about Linux and OSes.md

 Kernel translates between disk storage locations and the filesystem hierarchy\
 Linux makes a single disk the root, other disks are simply mounted\
 File system formats - ext4, NTFS, etc.

 ### Processes

-Process =/= program or command

-Types - threads, kernel thread, daemons, interactive and batch processes

-Scheduler in kernel allocates processes to CPU
+A process is not the same as a program or command Types of processes- threads, kernel thread, daemons, interactive and batch processes Scheduler in kernel allocates processes to CPU Running, sleep

-Running, sleep

-PID, PPID, TID, UID (RUID and EUID), GID (RGID and EGID)

-Priority of processes - nice values range from -20 to +19 (lowest), you can aslo assign real-time priority

-Multitasking and multiple processor cores
+PID, PPID, TID, UID (RUID and EUID), GID (RGID and EGID) Priority of processes - nice values range from -20 to +19 (lowest), you can also assign real-time priority Multitasking and multiple processor cores

 #### Load average

 Average of load number
 Considers running, queued, sleeping processes (including uninterruptible sleepers)

 ### Boot Process